FlavScents AInsights Entry for Ammonium Glycyrrhizate (CAS: 53956-04-0)

 3. Natural Occurrence & Formation

 Ammonium glycyrrhizate is derived from glycyrrhizic acid, which is naturally found in the roots of the Glycyrrhiza glabra plant, commonly known as licorice.
 The formation of ammonium glycyrrhizate involves the neutralization of glycyrrhizic acid with ammonia.
-This compound is relevant to the "natural flavor" designation as it is derived from a natural source, although the processing steps may affect its classification in certain regulatory contexts.
+This compound is relevant to "natural flavor" designations due to its plant-based origin, although its processed form may affect this classification.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs